 Pro Tip: Delay Windows updates if you are running Windows 10 Pro.
 I usually delay security updates 1 week, and feature updates 6 months – usually, the feature updates don’t really do anything that is necessary for our lighting computers, anyways!

-Hackers, Viruses, and other bad things exist on the internet too.
+Hackers, Viruses, and other bad things besides system updates exist on the internet too.
 You don’t want to chance it! 🙂

 Many console-remote apps run via wifi, and they’re very useful.
 Buy a inexpensive router and you can setup your own network that doesn’t go out to the open internet.